 Ecological-Economical Losses Due to the Loss and Fixation of Coastal Dunes

-This chapter deals with the ecosystem services that coastal dunes provide to humbling.
+This chapter deals with the ecosystem services that coastal dunes provide to human beings.
 The chapter describes several surveys conducted at different coastal dune sites in Israel aimed at evaluating the importance of these services as perceived by people who do and do not visit those sites.

-Chapter 10

-Policy, Planning, and Conflicts between Stakeholders

-This chapter deals with conservation policy, planning, and conflicts between stakeholders that affect the state of the dunes and the landscape of the coastal dunes in Israel.

 Chapter 11

+Conceptual Concepts of Stakeholders Regarding the "Desired Landscape" of the Coastal Dunes

+The chapter deals with the changes that have taken place in the Nitzanim Reserve over the decades due to various conceptions and conflations between stakeholders regarding the designation of the coastal dunes.

+Chapter 12

-Conservation and Management of Coastal Dunes
+Conservation and Management of Coastal DuneEcosystem

 This chapter deals with the ecological conservation and management of coastal dune ecosystems in Israel.
 This chapter has four sub-chapters.
 The first discusses the restoration management of coastal dune ecosystems, which is based on the mechanical removal of local woody vegetation from some of the dunes to turn them into shifting dunes.
 The second covers grazing by goats and camels to remove local vegetation, primarily the dominant dwarf shrub species Artemisia monosperm.
 The third discusses the rehabilitation of trails created spontaneously by pedestrians, ATVs, and 4x4 vehicles.
 The final sub-chapter deals with the treatment of invasive plant species.